KateHyoung/UTDEventData/README.md

 Hyoungah (Kate) Kim <hyoungah.kim@utdallas.edu>

 ## License
-The University of Texas at Dallas <br/>
+GPL-3 <br/>
-This package is supported by the RIDIR project funded by National Science Foundatioin, Grant No. SBE-SMA-1539302.
+*This package is supported by the RIDIR project funded by National Science Foundatioin, Grant No. SBE-SMA-1539302.*